gobeyondidentity/customer-docs/contributor-guide/contributor-guide.md

 The acceptance criteria for contributing to Beyond Identity developer documentation is:

-### Does the content or doc exist?
+### Does the topic or doc exist?

 - If yes, update the doc!
 Contribute to your heart's content.
 But first, determine which use case best fits your update:

   - **[Minor changes:](#edit-content-minor-changes) (use case #1)** If you only need to fix a typo or make a clarification to a sentence or section, this option is your ideal choice.
-However, in this use case, you cannot upload files, such as an image, and you can update only one file.
+However, you cannot upload files, such as an image, in this use case, and you can update only one file.

   - **[Significant changes:](#edit-content-significant-changes) (use case #2)** Suppose you need to make substantial changes, such as adding an image or editing multiple topics.
 In that case, this method is your best friend, as you'll have one pull request to manage.
-Consult with the Sr. Technical Writer first before making changes.

 - If not, should it?
 If so, consider **[adding it](#add-new-content) (use case #3)**, but don't add a topic or doc just because you can.
 Consult with the Sr. Technical Writer first before adding.
 For example, your new topic could be added to an existing one, consolidating and clarifying the information.
 It's also possible that someone else is working on a similar topic.
 The Sr. Technical Writer maintains the content's quality, reduces duplication, and provides a consistent user experience.
 They can also strategize how to deliver complex information—for example, adding an explainer video (<90 secs) can help with complex scenarios or issues.

 ### Optional editing tools